How To Prepare For Divorce

 The point is that surrounding yourself by professionals who are well versed in divorce can help you better navigate your separation and feel more confident and in control.

-While divorce can be a stressful time, staying active in the process is imperative.
+While divorce and filing for divorce can be a stressful time, staying active in the process is imperative.
 Take the time to set an intention for how you want the divorce process to last and what you want the outcome to be.
-This intention can serve as your guide throughout the divorce process and can avoid prolonging the situation.
+This intention can serve as your guide throughout the divorce proceedings and can avoid prolonging the situation.

 - Necessary documents such as tax returns from the last three years, mortgage statements, credit reports and bank statements to help minimize any possible conflict or ambiguity.